Zabrane/qlnd/doc/LightningTickerplants.md

 Opening a channel is an on-chain event, so it may take a few confirmations before the channel is open and ready for use.
-In the mean time, the channel details can be oberved using [`.lnd.pendingChannels`](https://api.lightning.community/rest/index.html#v1-channels-pending).
+In the meantime, the channel details can be observed using [`.lnd.pendingChannels`](https://api.lightning.community/rest/index.html#v1-channels-pending).

 ```q
 q).lnd.pendingChannels[][`pending_open_channels][`channel]